JerryLead/SparkInternals/markdown/english/4-shuffleDetails.md

 ![ShuffleGroupByKey](../PNGfigures/ShuffleGroupByKey.png)

 The process is similar to that of `reduceByKey()`.
-The `func` becomes `result = result ++ result.value`.
+The `func` becomes `result = result ++ record.value`.
 This means that each key's values are grouped together without further aggregation.

 ### `distinct(numPartitions)`